Chaz Y. Lazarian, Esq.

 Sajjad is a change agent, coach, and mentor with over 20 years of influential leadership in several multinational companies around the world.
 He is also known as an innovative thinker, strategist, effective communicator, enabler, and decision maker, especially in critical and complex situations.

-Sajjad is the Founder and CEO of Driftwood Nature LLC which is a Georgia Business Consulting Company set up to help different companies with their business planning, establishment, management and improvement requirements.
+Sajjad is the Founder & Managing Director of Driftwood Nature LLC which is a Georgia Business Consulting Company set up to help different companies with their business planning, establishment, management and improvement requirements.

 His heart belonging to his native literature, Sajjad keeps writing poems and short stories regardless of his residence in the world.
 He has published seven books and currently lives in Atlanta, Georgia.